mostudiosnz/raigor/README.md

 ## Usage

-A Singleton `Logger` object is provided.
+A property wrapper `AppLogger` is provided.
 The logger will automatically upload logs to firebase crashlytics.

 `Logger.log(...)` is stored as a log inside a crashlytics issue.